Nalan Kumarasamy: Career

 Nalan Kumarasamy was into event management and real estate when he heard about Naalaya Iyakunar.
 There were just ten days to the deadline.
 So he turned it meta and made a short called Oru Padam Edukkanum about a filmmaker with a deadline.
 He went on to make seven more short films.
 Nenjukku Neethi, his entry for the final round, made him first prize winner of season 1.

 In 2013, he made his debut as a director with the movie Soodhu Kavvum.
 The film's main concept is about how baloney has engulfed people's day-to-day life and modern society.
 It features Vijay Sethupathi and Sanchita Shetty in the leads.
 It was released on 1 May to universal acclaim from critics and became a blockbuster.
 Soodhu Kavvum was selected for screening in the Zurich Film Festival, being the only Tamil film of 2013 to be screened there.

 In 2016 he made a romantic comedy-drama film Kadhalum Kadandhu Pogum.
 It was an official remake of the Korean film My Dear Desperado.
 The film released in March 2016 with positive reviews from critics and had an average run.
+He has the Tamil anthology Kutty Story (2021) starring Vijay Sethupathi.
+The next, Vaa Vaathiyaar is billed as an action-comedy entertainer and marks the first collaboration between Karthi and director Nalan Kumarasamy.
+Vaa Vaathiyaar is continuing its underwhelming run at the box office after receiving mixed reviews for its story and screenplay following its release on 14 January 2026.